 As an Amazon Associate I earn from qualifying purchases.

-This easy Andes mint cookies recipe results in soft and chewy brown sugar cookies filled with chopped Andes mints.
+This easy Andes mint cookies recipe results in soft and chewy brown sugar cookies with chunks of mint chocolate in every bite.
 No chilling, no rolling, and ready to eat in less than 30 minutes!

 I know the world is in loveeee with chocolate + peanut butter, but there is one chocolate + another flavor that I believe is underrated and not enjoyed in enough “things” other than ice cream and Christmas coffee/candy/cookies.

 Proudly raise your hand if you are a mint chocolate lover and don’t care about seasonal flavors and would eat a candy cane in the middle of the summer (hi, yes, it’s me, and it’s happened).

 Hello, my minty lovelies!
 You’re going to love these cookies.

-Because they are literally cookies with Andes mints inside.
+Because they are quite literally cookies with Andes mints inside.

 Side note: anyone else always call them “Andes candies” as a kid?
 It’s totally a much better name, so I’m also deeming these “Andes candies cookies.”
 There.
 Boom.

 THESE ARE SUPER EASY COOKIES